Council for New England: 1620 Charter

 The Council would have full legal rights of governance and administration over the colonial plantation.
 The members of the Council would elect a President to oversee administrative affairs.

+In 1622, the Plymouth Council issued a land grant to John Mason which ultimately evolved into the Province of New Hampshire.

 1635 revocation

-With the establishment of the Plymouth Colony, Massachusetts Bay Colony, Province of New Hampshire, Saybrook Colony, and New Haven Colony, the council was disbanded by Royal Charter.
+With the establishment of the Plymouth Colony, Massachusetts Bay Colony, Province of New Hampshire, Saybrook Colony, and New Haven Colony, the council was disbanded by royal charter.